Russian Liberation Army: Formation

-Fight against the Germans in Prague
+Fight against the Germans and capture by the Soviets

-During the march south, the first division of the ROA came to the help of the Czech partisans in the Prague uprising against the German occupation, which started on 5 May 1945.
+During the march south, the first division of the ROA came to the help of the Czech partisans in the Prague uprising against the German occupation, which started on May 5, 1945.
 Vlasov was initially reluctant to agree to that move, but ultimately did not resist General Bunyachenko's decision to fight against the Germans.

 The first division engaged in battle with Waffen-SS units that had been sent to level the city.
-The ROA units, armed with heavy weaponry, fended off the relentless SS assault, and together with the Czech insurgents succeeded in preserving most of Prague from destruction and liberate Prague.

-When the Red Army finally reached the Czech capital, the city was essentially free of German troops.
-"The Red Army appear in Prague only once the war had ended, de jure and de facto."

-Due to the predominance of communists in the new Czech Rada ("council"), the first division had to leave the city.
-They tried to surrender to US Third Army of General Patton.
-The Allies, however, gave in to the political pressures.
-Approximately 33,000 men were handed over between May and September 1945 to USSR forces.
-They were then executed or sent to the Gulag.
+The ROA units, armed with heavy weaponry, fended off the relentless SS assault, and together with the Czech insurgents succeeded in preserving most of Prague from destruction.
+Due to the predominance of communists in the new Czech Rada ("council"), the first division had to leave the city the very next day and tried to surrender to US Third Army of General Patton.
+The Western Allies, however, were not interested in aiding or sheltering the ROA, fearing such aid would harm relations with the USSR.

-Capture by the Soviets

-Thousands of soldiers were initially taken into Allied custody by the 44th Infantry Division and other U.S. troops.
-In a move that Allied command kept secret for many years, they were then forcibly handed over to the Soviets by the Allies, due to a previous agreement between Churchill and Stalin that all ROA soldiers would be returned to the USSR.
+More than a thousand soldiers were initially taken into Allied custody by the 44th Infantry Division and other U.S. troops.
+In a move that Allied command kept secret for many years, they were then forcefully handed over to the Soviets by the Western Allies, due to a previous agreement between Churchill and Stalin that all ROA soldiers would be returned to the USSR.
 Some Allied officers who were sympathetic to the ROA soldiers permitted them to escape in small groups into the American-controlled zones.

-The Soviet government labelled all ROA soldiers (vlasovtsy, "vlasovites") as traitors, and those who were repatriated were tried and sentenced to detention in prison and forced labour camps in Russia as for instance in Mongolia.

-Vlasov and several other leaders of the ROA were tried and hanged in Moscow on 1 August 1946.
+The Soviet government labelled all ROA soldiers (vlasovtsy) as traitors, and those who were repatriated were tried and sentenced to detention in prison camps.
+Vlasov and several other leaders of the ROA were tried and hanged in Moscow on August 1, 1946.

 Order of battle

-The composition of the VS-KONR was as follows: